Get the Certificates right when integrating Electronic Tax Register Books for Spain Cloud Integration.

 - For the TLS Protocol, you should tick the “Valid Server Certificate Required” checkbox in Test Connectivity and populate the endpoint [without https] in Host and Click on Send.

-- If the response is successful, the following Response is captured:
+- If the connection test is successful, the following Response is captured:

-- In case the response is not successful.
+- In case the connection test is not successful.

 If the public certificate authentication is not successful in CPI Connectivity test, follow the below steps to upload and download the tax authority public certificates: